Who can use this feature?

 - Request/Response size (for same-origin requests)

-For security reasons, you'll need to explicitly allowlist individual Request/Response bodies for more details to display in Dev Tools.
+For security reasons, you'll need to explicitly allowlist individual Request/Response bodies for more details to display in Dev Tools (see below).

-Next: Identify the request that you'd like to begin recording Request and/or Response Bodies.
-Take a moment to consider—do you want to record the entire bodies?
+Now that you've enabled Network Data Capture, your next step is to identify the request for which you'd like to begin capturing Request and/or Response Bodies.
+Take a moment to consider—do you want to capture the entire bodies?
 Or, only specific fields?

 Make note of both the URL path and the names of the fields you'd like to allowlist, if applicable.